No products in the cart.

 Vegetables That Can Grow When Directly Sown

 When you live in warm climates, you can directly sow most crops.
 But when you live in colder regions, you must start seeding indoors.
 Or you need to invest in root crops to transplant later.
 Still, there are vegetables you need not start seeds indoors.
-Here is a list of vegetable seeds you can start directly in the ground.
+Here is a list of vegetable seeds you can use directly in the ground.

 Beets